sandpiper-framework/sandpiper/setup/database/README.md

 # Creating Primary or Secondary Database

-The `sandpiper init` command should be used to create a new primary or secondary database.
-This process will also initialize the database (admin user, etc.) and create configuration files for the server and sandpiper command line program to use.
+The `sandpiper init` command should be used to create a new primary or secondary database, build the tables and initialize the database (with admin user, etc.).
+It will also create configuration files for the server and sandpiper command line program to use.

 # Database Migrations